SGCYB/Linksys-MR6350-Forensic-Analysis-Hardware-Hacking-/README.md

 This investigation successfully identified the serial interface of the Linksys MR6350 router, established terminal access via UART, and captured boot-time activity using a combination of hardware and software tools.
 This project serves as a foundational step into hardware hacking and embedded system analysis.

 Thank you for taking the time to read over my analysis!
 This is one of many projects that will be posted.
-I hope to do more simmiliar projects in the future.
+I hope to do more similiar projects in the future.